bekalue/Enen/README.md

 - Interface for interaction of Doctors and Users through the Request and Recieve Help portal
 - User profile and Information
 - History of Interaction between Doctor And User
-- Notify users for Available Doctors And Showing Phone Numbers
+- Show users for available Doctors And their Phone Numbers

 ## Technologies Used 💻